wavering-ruby/STARS-VBA-CharactersSheet/How to use.md

 ## Recommendations

-Feel free to change the sheet as your wish, but be careful with the Excel fórmulas and macros.
-You will see that some cells has the background gray, this a signal to **NOT CHANGE THE CEIL**.
+Feel free to change the sheet as your wish, but be careful with the Excel formulas and macros.
+You will see that some cells has the background gray, this a signal to **FORMULA CEIL**, so if you change anything probably will have some errors, be careful.
 If you want any help, contact me.

 ---